eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 Three caveats worth stating, because I'd rather set expectations correctly:

-1. **Parsing is roughly 15% of the time ESLint spends on a file.** Rules and traversal are the rest, and they cost the same on either tree.
+1. **Parsing is a small percentage of the time ESLint spends on a file.** Rules and traversal are the rest, and they cost the same on either tree.
+In some of my local testing this came out to around 15% but it's highly variable based on the ESLint configuration.
 There are, however, opportunities to rethink how we implement and execute rules to speed things up in the future.
 2. **The comparison against `@typescript-eslint/parser` is against its non-type-aware mode**, which is already its fast path.
 As noted in the 2024 discussion, that mode is single-file and cacheable today.
 3. **These ratios are not stable across machines.** This toolkit allocates far less than the implementations it's compared against, so a throttled machine slows it down proportionally more and *deflates* its ratios.
 Two runs of the same benchmark on the same laptop can disagree by a third.